thejaminator/prompt_reward_rl/documentation/work_in_progress.md

+### Maximizing the joint reward
+Fig: Maximum reward.
+Compare to vanilla, BC, offline, online

+Policy conditioned on joint reward achieves 0.66 average reward, which corresponds to the 90th percentile of the offline training rewards.

+### Online training for joint reward
+Fig: offline vs online

 #### Does duplicating the reward tokens in the prompt help?
 Our preliminary results show that it does not help.
 TODO: Plot graph